Robustness to Sparse Adversarial Corruption in Arbitrary Linear Measurements: Beyond Exact Recovery: Main results

-We now state and prove our main results: Theorems~\ref{thm:tight-orth-proj} and \ref{thm:l0}.
-Theorem \ref{thm:tight-orth-proj} shows that, for any $\bA$ and $q$, there exists a linear function $ \sG^\star(\bx)=\bU\bx$ such that (1) $\bU$ is an orthogonal projection matrix, (2) $\sG^\star$ is $(\bA,q)$-robust, and (3) $\sG^*$ yields an inclusion-wise minimal solution set: $X(\sG^*,\xS)\subseteq X(\sG,\xS)$ for every $(\bA,q)$-robust $\sG$ and every $\xS \in \R^n$.
-Seeking an inclusion-wise minimal solution set is equivalent to finding the set that provides the maximum information about $\xS$.
+We now state and prove our main results: \Cref{thm:tight-orth-proj,thm:l0}. \Cref{thm:tight-orth-proj} shows that, for any $\bA$ and $q$, there exists a linear function $ \sG(\bx)=\bU\bx$ such that (1) $\bU$ is an orthogonal projection matrix, (2) $\bU$ is $(\bA,q)$-robust, and (3) $\bU$ yields an inclusion-wise minimal robust solution set: $X(\bU,\xS)\subseteq X(\sG,\xS)$ for every $(\bA,q)$-robust $\sG$ and every $\xS \in \R^n$.
+Seeking an inclusion-wise minimal robust solution set is equivalent to finding the set that provides the maximum robust information about $\xS$ from a given measurement $\by = \bA\xS + \be$.

 \begin{theorem} Consider a matrix $\bA \in \R^{m\times n}$ and an integer $q < m/2$.
-Also, let $\cR = \bigcap_{T\subseteq[m], \,|T|=m-2q}\rspan{\bA_T}$ and $\bU$ the orthogonal projector onto $\cR.$ That is, suppose $\bU$ is the unique symmetric idempotent matrix with $\range(\bU) = \cR$ and $\ker(\bU) = \cR^{\perp}.$ Then, the $\bx \rightarrow \bU \bx$ map is $(\bA, q)$-robust.
+Also, let $\cR = \bigcap_{\substack{T \subseteq [m], \\ |T| = m - 2q}}\rspan{\bA_T}$ and $\bU$ the orthogonal projector onto $\cR.$ That is, suppose $\bU$ is the unique symmetric idempotent matrix with $\range(\bU) = \cR$ and $\ker(\bU) = \cR^{\perp}.$ Then, the $\bx \rightarrow \bU \bx$ map is $(\bA, q)$-robust.
 Moreover, for any $(\bA, q)$-robust $\sG:\R^n\to\cZ$ and $\xS\in\R^n$,